-As land becomes scarce and Canada’s population grows, shopping centre landlords are increasingly intensifying their properties by adding on-site residential buildings.
-Adding rental apartment buildings to mall properties is a smart move for landlords seeking to add value to their properties, says one expert.
+As land becomes scarce and Canada’s population grows, shopping centre developers are increasingly intensifying their properties by adding on-site residential buildings.
+Adding rental apartment buildings to mall properties is a smart move for could be apartment developers and landlords seeking to add value to their properties, says one expert.

 Suburban Canadian malls are typically of a low density, featuring one or two-level retail buildings at the centre of expansive parking lots.
-There’s potential to add residential to the mix — according to Derek Lobo, CEO and Broker of Record at SVN Rock Advisors Inc., Brokerage, rental units are a desirable addition, more so than adding residential condominiums.
+There’s potential to add apartment rentals to the mix — according to Derek Lobo, CEO and Broker of Record at SVN Rock Advisors Inc., Brokerage, apartment rental units are a desirable addition, more so than adding residential condominiums.

-Rental buildings on mall properties is more common in the United States, where there’s a thriving “merchant apartment” building business.
-Some residential developers are partnering with mall landlords to add rental residential buildings, and Canadian mall landlords are expected to follow the trend.
+Apartment Rental buildings on mall properties is more common in the United States, where there’s a thriving “merchant apartment” building business.
+Some apartment developers are partnering with mall landlords to add rental apartment buildings, and Canadian mall landlords are expected to follow the trend.

 Mr. Lobo went on to describe how the cost of capital is the single largest expense in any real estate project.
 Apartments have the lowest capital cost of any asset class because of CMHC financing — today, a five-year mortgage on an apartment build is just 2.15%-2.8% (5-10 year terms as quoted by Vito Campisi of MCAP Financial), versus about 3.5% to finance a shopping centre.